fabian-sp/GGLasso/paper/paper.md

 ## Problem formulation

-We list important special cases of problem formulation \*autoref{eq:problem}.
+We list important special cases of problem formulation \ref{eq:problem}.
 For a mathematical formulation for each special case, we refer to the [documentation](https://gglasso.readthedocs.io/en/latest/math-description.html).

 ### *SGL* Single Graphical Lasso: {#SGL}